Ice maker problems can cause a lot of inconvenience for you.

 - High room and water temperature

 If you can’t decrease the temperature of the room then move the icemaker somewhere else, give it some time to cool down and then try again.
+Find here how to streamline office cleaning.
 If the problem is the warm water then make sure you pour the water and fill in cooler water (lower than 90 degrees).

 - Clogged filter or water inlet valve